 I’m writing this post with great care, because I’ve been there, and in many ways I’m still there, walking with loved ones through various illnesses.

 My husband had a brush with cancer.
-I have loved ones with chronic illnesses like Lyme’s, lupus, and depression, and others with mystery illnesses that are yet undiagnosed.
+I have a dear friend with Lyme’s, and another good friend with lupus.
+I have loved ones with various other chronic health issues, some with depression, and still others with mystery illnesses that are yet undiagnosed.

 But I’ve never been in your friend’s shoes.

 So I don’t want to offer you or your friend empty clichés.
-I don’t want to take her pain lightly.
-I don’t want to write as though I completely understand what she’s going through, because I don’t.
-I’ve walked the path of pain, but I haven’t walked her path.
+I don’t want to take their pain lightly.
+I don’t want to write as though I completely understand what they’re going through, because I don’t.
+I’ve walked the path of pain, but I haven’t walked their path.

 I’m convinced that the very best thing you and I can do for our friends who are sick is to commit them to the One who knows all things, and to remind ourselves of His complete and utter goodness toward them.